-You can simply enjoy this wonderful soup with some croutons or go the extra mile and prepare a fantastic grilled cheese sandwich that you can dip into, or better yet, cut into small cubes and enjoy alongside.
+You can enjoy this excellent soup with some croutons or go the extra mile and prepare a fantastic grilled cheese sandwich that you can dip into or, better yet, cut into small cubes and enjoy alongside.

-The soup is equally good without the egg yolks and cream, if you want to be on the lighter side, however, thin the soup with more chicken stock or water.
+The soup is equally good without the egg yolks and cream if you want to be on the lighter side, thin the soup with more chicken stock or water.

 I added saffron to give it that extra boost of flavor.

-To help me keep the prep work short, I used my food processor, we all should have a small one for that kind of works, and here is my favorite cannot live without.
-A couple of seconds of chopping and the onions and carrots are all the perfect size.
+To help me keep the prep work short, I used my food processor.
+We all should have a small one for that kind of work; my favorite cannot live without it here.
+After a couple of seconds of chopping and the onions and carrots are all the perfect size.
 Time-saving on a busy night.

-Use fresh tomatoes as the flavor is unbelievable.
-I have made it with canned, although good, the savory flavor of the fresh tomatoes is unbeatable.
+Use fresh tomatoes, as the flavor is unbelievable.
+I have made it with canned, and although good, the savory flavor of the fresh tomatoes is unbeatable.

-The cream and egg can be omitted if you want to have a lighter soup, however, add some stock or water to thin out the soup.
+The cream and egg can be omitted if you want a lighter soup.
+However, add some stock or water to thin out the soup.

 Always temper your egg mixture with some hot soup separately before adding it to the saucepan.
-This will prevent separating.
+This will prevent separation.

 Melt butter and olive oil in a large Le Creuset enamel cast iron Dutch oven saucepan.
 Add the onions and carrots and cook over medium heat for 5 minutes.
 Add water, simmer for 15 minutes covered until the carrots are tender.

 Add tomatoes, garlic, thyme, salt and pepper, saffron, chicken stock, and bring to a boil gently.
 Turn down the heat and simmer for 15 minutes, covered.